-The detonation wave can be characterized by a stable detonation velocity independent of initiation parameters, as discussed in section III A. The terminal velocity of the wave is a function of the microscopic parameters used in the model.
+discussed in Appendix D. The terminal velocity of the wave is a function of the microscopic parameters used in the model.
 Insight aimed at deciphering the phenomena is obtained by a systematic study of the variation of the detonation velocity as a function of the parameters of interest.